Measure your Pupillary Distance (PD)

-Your Pupillary Distance (PD) is the difference between the centre of your right pupil and the centre of your left pupil, measured in millimetres.
-Knowing this number means we can make sure you’re always looking through the correct part of the lens, and we can’t actually make your glasses until we’ve got your unique PD.
+Your Pupillary Distance (PD) is the distance between the centres of your pupils, measured in millimetres.
+Knowing this number means we can make sure you’re always looking through the correct part of the lens — we can’t make your glasses until we’ve got your unique PD.

 If visiting a store, our retail assistants will measure your PD in just a few seconds.
-But if you’re shopping online and don’t already know your PD, that’s nice and easy too...
+But if you’re buying glasses online and don’t already know your PD, you can use our online PD ruler to measure your PD yourself — it’s super easy!

-Continue to order your new glasses on our website.
-Once we’ve received your order, we’ll send you an email with a link to our online measurement tool - it’s the quickest way to figure out your PD.
+Order your new glasses on our website and leave the PD section blank.
+Once we’ve received your order, we’ll send you an email with a link to our online measurement tool.

 Don’t forget: if something doesn’t feel right, you can always contact us for corrections.